 Night blooming jasmine, an Indian flower that builds bridges between the fresh, spicy and floral notes within this olfactory tornado.

-Top Notes: citrus, ginger, cardamom, chili, and night blooming jasmine
+Top Notes: Chili, lemon, ginger, cardamom, and night blooming jasmine

-Heart Notes: bulgarian rose, osmanthus, wild strawberry, styrax, and opoponax
+Heart Notes: Osmanthus, rose, strawberry, styrax, and opoponax

-Base Notes: patchouli, oak moss, hyraceum, spanish cistus, and oak infusion
+Base Notes: Patchouli, oakmoss, hyraceum, cistus, and oak infusion

-« Having known the original version of Bourrasque, I was easily swayed into reinventing it.
-I wanted to symbolise the strength of an autumn wind that carries all sorts of raw materials in its wake: flowers, spices, fruit, wood, mosses, all while leaving an enticing and fascinating trail. »
+« Having known the original version of Bourrasque, I gladly let myself be seduced by this rework.
+I wanted to symbolize the strength of an autumn wind that carries all sorts of raw materials in its wake: flowers, spices, fruit, wood, mosses, all while leaving an enticing and fascinating trail. »